This easy corn salad is fresh and full of tangy flavor, with bursts of bright tomato and basil! The classic summer salad for BBQs and picnics.

 - Creamy Cucumber Salad The perfect cool and crunchy side dish for summer!
 For a vegan or plant based version, make Cucumber Salad with Vinegar.

-- Easy Bean Salad Every summer needs a bean salad!
+- Classic Bean Salad Every summer needs a bean salad!
 This one is simple to make with a short ingredient list.

-- Watermelon Salad This refreshing salad pairs watermelon with cucumber, mint and feta cheese.
+- Watermelon Feta Salad This refreshing salad pairs watermelon with cucumber, mint and feta cheese.

 - Tomato Basil Salad Ultra simple: ripe, juicy tomatoes marinaded with balsamic and basil.